lasersquid/Sched1PlantsAlwaysGrowMod/README.md

 ## Build instructions:
-1. Clone repo and open solution in Visual Studio.
+1. Clone repo.
+Create directories "il2cpp_libs" and "mono_libs" inside PlantsAlwaysGrow directory.
-2. Load PlantsAlwaysGrow.csproj for the IL2CPP version, and PlantsAlwaysGrowMono.csproj for the Mono version.
+2. Open solution in Visual Studio (I used v2022).
+Load PlantsAlwaysGrow.csproj for the IL2CPP version, and PlantsAlwaysGrowMono.csproj for the Mono version.
 3. Install recommended NuGet packages (Project>Manage NuGet Packages).
 4. For each missing dependency, copy required libraries to the respective *_libs directories.
 	* For the IL2CPP libraries, copy DLLs from Schedule I's "MelonLoader/Il2CppAssemblies" directory to the il2cpp_libs directory.